hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Title

-Renders the title or topmost heading of the page.
-This should generally be limited to no more than four words  and not exceed 50 characters.
+Displays the title or topmost heading of the page.
+This should be limited to no more than four words and not exceed 50 characters.

+### Multiple `<h1>` elements per page

+Since the Page Header renders the title in an `<h1>` element, ensure that this is the only `<h1>` on the page.
+More than one `<h1>` can confuse screen readers and impact the semantic hierarchy of the page.

 ## Size

-Size only pertains to the Figma component and accounts for the stacking of elements on smaller viewports.
+Size only pertains to the Figma component and accounts for smaller viewports by stacking elements.
 The Ember component supports a basic level of fluidity and responsiveness out of the box.

 Refer to [responsiveness](#responsiveness) for more information on how the component adapts to different viewport and container sizes.